aviwidgerson8/aviwidgerson8.github.io/output/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-december-2020- news-notes/index.md

 - [ ] What is Article - 41 of DPSP ?
 - [ ] Relief of the Disables & Unemployable comes under State subject
 - [ ] What is Accessible India Campaign ?
 What is DeenDayal Disabled Rehabilitation Scheme ?
-- [ ] #statistics : As per UN report of 2015, Indian diaspora population around the world is 16M
 - [ ] What do eth bills lapse ? both in RS & LS, what are conditions specific for each ?
-- [ ] #map : Bhasan Char ?
 - [ ] What was ICJs / ICCs ruling on Rohingyas ?
 - [ ] What is the definition of goods in Goods & Services Tax Act, 2017 ?
 - [ ] What is Declaration & Programme of Action on a Culture of Peace ? adopted by UNGA.
 What is the mandate or significance of such sessions ?
-- [ ] #value : In the latest session India has asked UN to expand its criticism of hatred & violence against religions beyond three abhrahamic religions
-- [ ] #map : Puerto Rico ?

 ## 5th December
 - [ ] What is National Technical Textiles Misison ?
 What is its mandate ?